 This wonderful garden is open regular hours on New Year's Day.
 Get some fresh air after New Year's Eve night with a walk through the Desert Botanical Garden in Papago Park.
 The 50-acre expanse has more than 21,000 plans and many beautiful paths, including the Harriet K. Maxwell Desert Wildflower Trail.

-Sea Life Arizona will be open on New Year's Day.
+Celebrate New Year's Day at Sea Life Arizona, which is open on the holiday.
 Here you can see 12 distinct habitats housing more than 5,000 creatures in 200,000 gallons of water.
 The aquarium is home to a variety of sea creatures such as seahorses, rays, sharks, and species indigenous to Arizona.
+The kid-friendly tide pools are an interactive way for young ones to learn about and touch shallow sea creatures like starfish, sea urchins, and crabs.

 Every winter season, CityScape has an outdoor ice skating rink in downtown Phoenix.
 NRG Ice Rink admission includes skate rental and unlimited skating for the day.
 There is also a tree-lighting ceremony, live music, and holiday performances at CityScape as well.
-Note: you can get to CityScape on Valley Metro Light Rail.
+The ice rink is conveniently located downtown near multiple stops of the Valley Metro Light Rail.

 Get a Tee Time